DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 ## New Workflow

 Before we even start the favelas, we need to create some sort of test level that reflects how we want the real level to play.

-- For instance, if we want a variety of wall-running and dashing
+- For instance, if we want a variety of wall-running and dashing sections, the test level should reflect that.
+- This is done so we know the design intentions from the beginning.

+Restrict the creative freedom when it comes to individual areas between the levels.
+- Periodic level revision to keep things coherent and cohesive.